Zurich Income Protection Review

 - Your health status.
 If your medical history is patchy, expect to pay more for cover.

 - Your pastimes.
 Love adventure activities such as hang-gliding and bungee-jumping?
 Expect to pay more for cover if you do.

-In order to qualify for an income benefit payment under your Zurich Income Protector policy, you’ll need to be under the regular care of a medical practitioner.
-Once you’ve served the waiting period that applies to your policy, you’ll be able to start receiving a benefit if you meet one of the following conditions as a result of sickness or injury:
+In order to qualify for an income benefit payment under your Zurich Income Safeguard policy, you'll need to be under the regular care of a medical practitioner.
+Once you've served the waiting period that applies to your policy, you'll be able to start receiving a benefit if you meet one of the following conditions as a result of sickness or injury:

 - Your pre-disability income from your usual occupation has decreased by 20 per cent or more